-People with the disorder stand social interactions in a state of constant distress, and some consequently avoid social interaction all together, at times leading to isolation and withdrawal.
-Like many other anxiety disorders, those with SAD may realize and acknowledge that their anxiety is often unreasonable or unwarranted, but still find themselves trapped in the cycle of anxiety and fear of social humiliation or embarrassment.
+People with the disorder stand social interactions in a state of constant distress, and some consequently avoid social interaction altogether, at times leading to isolation and withdrawal.
+Like many other anxiety disorders, those with SAD may realize and acknowledge that their anxiety is often unreasonable or unwarranted and find themselves trapped in the cycle of anxiety and fear of social humiliation or embarrassment.
 Strong physical symptoms, such as nausea, trembling, sweating, or blushing, may occur in sufferers even in “normal”, everyday social situations.

 Social anxiety disorder affects over 19 million people across America.
 It is the third most common mental health disorder in America, and the most common anxiety disorder.